For information about the program, or to discuss your major or minor in Philosophy, please make an appointment to see the appropriate Faculty Advisor:

 - Professor Tamar Rudavsky, Director of Undergraduate Studies and Honors Advisor

-You can find out more about the philosophy undergraduate major and minor as well as the Honors Program in philosophy in our Undergraduate Handbook You may also stop by University Hall to pick up a printed copy of this guide, or call 614-292-7914 to have it mailed to you.
+You can find out more about the philosophy undergraduate major and minor as well as the Honors Program in philosophy in our Guide to Undergraduate Studies You may also stop by University Hall to pick up a printed copy of this guide, or call 614-292-7914 to have it mailed to you.

 We are often asked about professional opportunities open to those who major in philosophy.
 A few go on to do graduate work, with the goal of teaching philosophy at the college-level.
 However, most majors pursue other goals.
 Many go to law school, where their philosophical training in analytic thinking serves them very well.
 Some go into computer programming.
 In fact, the training philosophy majors get in the analysis of and expression of ideas is useful in many professional areas.
 Some employers in the business world tell us they are interested in hiring people who do not major in business in college, but who are liberally educated, and who can think, read, write, and express themselves clearly.
 Philosophical education prepares people well in these respects.